tdrwenski/aws-tutorial/README.md

 SOCI (Seekable OCI) enables lazy loading of container images on AWS Fargate, allowing containers to start without waiting for the entire image to download.
 This can reduce startup times by 50-70% for large images.

 ## Deploy the SOCI Index Builder
-Deploy the official AWS SOCI Index Builder CloudFormation stack, which will automatically detect ECR pushes and create indices for matching images
+Deploy the official AWS SOCI Index Builder CloudFormation stack, which will automatically detect ECR pushes and create indices for matching images (currently only matching on raja image)
 ```
 aws cloudformation create-stack \
   --stack-name soci-index-builder \